Centro Nazionale per l'Informatica nella Pubblica Amministrazione: History

 The AIPA, from which the CNIPA is partly inherited, was established in 1993 in a climate of concern for the efficiency of public administration.
-That climate, prevalent in many developed countries, is reflected in particular by the National Program for Reinventing Government launched in the U.S. by Bill Clinton and Al Gore in the same year.
+That climate, prevalent in many developed countries, is reflected in particular by the National Partnership for Reinventing Government launched in the U.S. by Bill Clinton and Al Gore in the same year.

 Legislative Decree 39/1993 had outlined the AIPA in part as an independent and partly as an agency operative.
 Were provided for both tasks of monitoring the market of information public through the issuance of fairness opinions on technical and economic contracts concluded by more administrations of the state, both the tasks of promotion and implementation of large infrastructure projects, such as the United Network of public administration or the linking of databases and information systems of each administration.
 Besides these tasks, the AIPA also had to perform functions of public monitoring of data and produce annual reports to the Government and Parliament.

 An article by Manlio Cammarata published in 1994 (Public administration: the future begins?) may be useful to understand the context and the tensions within which the AIPA began to operate.
 Over the following years, the AIPA, however, failed to find a complete organizational and institutional placement.

 A turning point came in 2001 when, at the change of government, the dell'AIPA contribution to the achievement of its objectives was the object of heavy criticism, expressed repeatedly in the press by the new Minister for Innovation and Technology, Lucio Stanca (Report Italiamonitor 10/2003 - Minister Stanca).
 As promised by the government, after many vicissitudes the AIPA legislation was abolished in 2003 and absorbed along with the Technical Center of RUPA (United Network of Public Administration) from CNIPA.

 It is not easy to give a comprehensive assessment of the work and dell'AIPA CNIPA.
 An important part of the official documentation is not available on site.
 Fairness opinions on major contracts, for example, are published only some summary statistics with details of the potential savings that would be obtained.
 Even after the work of CNIPA was bound by law to implement a plan of government e-government published periodic reports on the achievement of objectives.

 Finally awakened surprise that a body should be one of the main instruments of innovation in public administration since 1993 is devoid of a regulation of staff and therefore must rely, as required by its standard set-up, only to personnel of other government employees and precarious.